Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Related work

 \section{Related work}

-There has been a surge of research on improving the reasoning capability of LLMs, following the design of CoT \cite{buhnila_chain--metawriting_2024,fang_cdw-cot_2025,huang_adacot_2025,konya_chain_2024,lin_constrained_2024,niu_dualcots_2024,pan_coat_2025}.
-While the majority concentrates on logical reasoning, we have also witnessed an increasing interest in rule-based reasoning \cite{servantez-etal-2024-chain} and reasoning through theory-of-mind \cite{lin_constrained_2024}.
+Thus far, LLMs' capability of doing logical reasoning has been one of the rapidly growing topics in LLM research.
+We have witnessed the surge of different CoT designs \cite{buhnila_chain--metawriting_2024,fang_cdw-cot_2025,huang_adacot_2025,konya_chain_2024,lin_constrained_2024,niu_dualcots_2024,pan_coat_2025} and the development of various reasoning models.
+This paper, however, demonstrates that logical reasoning is only one piece of the puzzle in advancing LLMs' reasoning ability.
+Other reasoning abilities, such as pragmatic inference, are equally crucial to the LLMs' performance, but has been much more underexplored.
+Noticed the research gap, several studies have explored rule-based reasoning \cite{servantez-etal-2024-chain} and reasoning through theory-of-mind \cite{lin_constrained_2024}.
 For example, Servantez et al. (\citeyear{servantez-etal-2024-chain}) was inspired by the IRAC framework (Issue, Rule, Application, and Conclusion) developed by lawyers and formulated instructive reasoning steps to improve LLMs’ accuracy in making legal decisions.
 Interestingly, in legal tasks, Blair-Stanek et al. (\citeyear{10.1145/3594536.3595163}) also found that exemplars in prompting did not help improve LLM performance.
 Servantez et al. emphasized that their rule-based Chain of Logic provided LLMs with some freedom, that is, let the models “decide how many rule elements exist, the text span of each element and the logical relationships between them” (p.2722).
 The current PIC step instructions substantiate the role of such freedom, as it also leaves the decisions to LLMs to identify the linguistic stimuli to be ‘noticed’, the relevance between the stimuli, the context and common knowledge, and the literal meanings expressed.